The Top 5 Things We Will NOT Do in 2022! 12.29.2021

 What to do?
 Read the news, don’t watch it on TV.
 If you are liberal, read conservative sources.
 And if you are conservative, read liberal sources.
-Put differently, understand that completely unbiased reporting is challenging even for the most seasoned journalists; look for the whole picture, be mindful of having a “deep bench” of diverse and well-rounded news sources (click HERE for a good head start), and do not become pigeon-holed into only reading stories that feel right and feed into your belief system.
+Put differently, understand that completely unbiased reporting is challenging even for the most seasoned journalists; look for the whole picture, be mindful of having a “deep bench” of diverse and well-rounded news sources, and do not become pigeon-holed into only reading stories that feel right and feed into your belief system.

 We value the importance of having convictions and opinions, but be disciplined enough to have opinions that are formulated from a solid foundation of quality information and sources.
 Read carefully, and trust cautiously.